Life Changing: A Personal Remembrance of 9/11

-It’s September 23, 2001, and our U.S. Air flight from Nashville to New York City’s LaGuardia International Airport has been cancelled.
-We’re soon rebooked via American Airlines.
+It’s September 23, 2001, and our U.S. Air flight from Nashville to New York City’s LaGuardia International Airport has been canceled.
+We were soon rebooked via American Airlines.
 The friendly face of our ticket agent noticeably tenses upon seeing our tickets are from another carrier.
-As technically non-ticketed passengers, we’re asked to move to a special baggage security area.
+As technically, non-ticketed passengers, we’re asked to move to a special baggage security area.

 Here, our luggage is hand-searched one garment at a time.
 I watch as the polite, somewhat anxious security guard lifts a shoe from the bottom of my luggage.
 At first, he dislodges a pair of rolled socks.
 Then, a hesitant hand reaches further into my shoe and slowly, very slowly removes a fairly heavy electronic device.

 “What is this?” he asks.